Maintenance of Certification Legislation

 The NCCA Standards currently require a maintenance, or renewal, process for all accredited programs.
 ICE is interested in hearing from its members regarding whether the national/state activities concerning certification maintenance/renewal are of importance or concern to its members.

-Approximately a dozen states have either passed or are considering legislation that would prohibit maintenance of certification requirements for licensure for physicians/physician specialties occupations.
+Several dozen states have either passed or are considering legislation that would prohibit maintenance of certification requirements for licensure for physicians/physician specialties occupations.
 While currently limited to physicians, ICE is monitoring these developments through the Government Affairs Committee to determine whether more states propose this kind of legislation or expand it to other occupations.

 Learn more about the Right to Safe Care Coalition and how it is defending high quality healthcare.